What Are Buy-to-Let Investments?

 What is Stamp Duty Land Tax?

-When it comes to investing in buy-to-let property, there’s a lot to consider.
+When it comes to buy-to-let investments, there’s a lot to consider.
 Not only do investors need to think about their own finances, but there’s also a wealth of taxes that could apply.

 Paying Stamp Duty Land Tax is a legal requirement, but what actually is it?